Understanding Math by Making Connections

 Students can boost math understanding by making connections from old concepts to new lessons.

-One helpful way to begin a lesson is by asking your students what feels familiar about the topic.
-If you are starting a lesson on multiplication of fractions, you might ask your students where they have seen area models before.
+One helpful way to begin a lesson is by asking students what feels familiar about the topic.
+If you are starting a lesson on multiplication of fractions, you might ask students where they have seen area models before.
 Many of them will remember using them when learning multiplication earlier in the year.
-By bringing that idea back into the conversation, you are helping your students realize they already have tools that can help them understand the new concept.
+By bringing that idea back into the conversation, you are helping students realize they already have tools that can help them understand the new concept.
 That small moment of recognition can make a big difference in how confident they feel.

 Teaching Three Types of Connections for Understanding Math